com-480-data-visualization/project-2023-in-viz-veritas/README.md

 ![language distribution](./plots/language_distribution.png)

-Almost half of the books we have are written in English, followed by French, German and Italian.
-Interestingly enough, two are in latin, one in Dutch and one in a language that could not be identified.
+Almost half of the books are written in English, followed by French, German and Italian.
+Interestingly enough, two are in latin, one in Dutch and one that was badly mistranscribed from French and cannot be used.

 ![language distribution](./plots/location_distr.png)

-We see that most books have been written in London, then Paris, which is in accordance with the fact that English is the most common language the guidebooks have been written in, followed by French.
+We see that most books have been published in London, then Paris, which is in accordance with the fact that English is the most common language the guidebooks have been written in, followed by French.

 ![language distribution](./plots/language_publish.png)